PabloAMC/Qiskit_meetup_2021/README.md

-# Qiskit Madrid meetup february 2021
+# Qiskit meetup february 2021
 Exercises for the Qiskit meetup